nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 3. If file failed to create, throw an `IOException`
 4. Catch the `IOException` and print error messages
 5. Create a `Scanner` Object s to get content from txt file
-6. If amount in txt file exceed limit or incorrect, throw `KaChinnnningException`
+6. If amount in txt file exceed limit or incorrect, throw `KaChinnnnngException`
 7. Read the content on the file and add corresponding object to incomes or expenses list

 ![GetFromTxtCommands_SequenceDiagram.png](https://github.com/AY2324S1-CS2113-T18-3/tp/blob/master/images/GetFromTxt.png?raw=true)